rdavislee/concepthub/README.md

 ### Main Application Server

-Start the main application server (with concepts and synchronizations):
+Start the main application server (with concepts and synchronizations).
+This runs the full ConceptHub application with all concepts and sync operations:

 ```bash
 deno task start
 ```

+This command starts the server with all necessary permissions for network access, file I/O, system operations, and environment variable access.

 ### Concept Server